ccera-astro/DAQ/README.md

 ### Data formats

-The base file name of a given dataset is a time stamp of the form YYYY-MM-DD-mmmm followed by either "_1" or "_2" corresponding to the receiver channel.
+The base file name of a given dataset is a time stamp of the form YYYY-MM-DD-hhmm followed by either "_1" or "_2" corresponding to the receiver channel.

 The following file extensions are used:

-- `.json`  This is JSON file containing the run metadata
+- `.json`  This is a JSON file containing the run metadata
 - `.raw`   This is a time series of vectors (FFT PSDs)
 - `.avg`   This is a PSD averaged over the full .raw file
 - `.sum`   This is a time series corresponding to the sum of the PSDs in the .raw file.

 During data taking, the output of the DAQ flowgraph is written to the disk in the form of series of vectors (FFT PSDs) (the `.raw` file).
-By default, to save disk space, at the end of each run, either a `.avg` file (for Doppler mode) or a `.sum` file (for Pulsar mode) is computed and <span style="color:red"> the .raw file is deleted. </span>
+To save disk space, by default at the end of each run, either a `.avg` file (for Doppler mode) or a `.sum` file (for Pulsar mode) is computed and <span style="color:red"> the .raw file is deleted. </span>
 To avoid this, the --no_avg or --no_sum parameters can be used.